-Management has determined that the Company has one reportable segment.
+The Company has one reportable segment.
 The Chief Executive Officer, who is also the Chief Operating Decision Maker, does not manage any part of the Company separately, and the allocation of resources and assessment of performance is based solely on the Company's consolidated operations and operating results.